 Kramer, Gary L. (ed.).
 Faculty Advising Examined – Enhancing the Potential of College Faculty as Advisors, Anker Publishing Company, Inc. Bolton, MA, 2003.

 Cite this article using APA style as: Martin, K. (2004, December).
 Academic advising: Responding from an administrative perspective.
-Academic Advising Today, 27(4).
-Retrieved from [insert url here]
+Academic Advising Today, 27(4). [insert url here]